Forms for Business Establishment in the Mainland

 Please note that the above general introduction of FIE set-up procedure in Guangdong is for reference only, and should not substitute legal or professional advice.
 For more information and advice on local practice, investors could visit the website of the Department of Commerce of Guangdong Province: https://qykb.gdzwfw.gov.cn/qcdzhdj/, or seek advice from qualified law firms or other professional consulting agencies.
 Normally, professional consulting agencies could provide services on FIE set-up, which may cover the drafting of Articles of Association, submission of application documents for FIE establishment, negotiation with local government authorities, etc.

-Requirements on registered capital of FIEs
+Requirements on Registered Capital of FIEs

 Total investment of a FIE refers to the total amount of funds required to run the company, i.e. the total amount of capital for infrastructure construction and working capital that is commensurate with the FIE's production scale.
 Registered capital of a FIE refers to the total amount of capital registered with the market regulation authorities for the purpose of establishing the FIE, i.e. the total amount of capital subscribed to by foreign investors.
 Investors are liable for FIE's debts by their capital contribution.
-According to the Notice on Issuing the Scheme for the Registration System Reform of Registered Capital issued by the State Council on 7 February 2014, the registration condition for registered capital has been relaxed unless otherwise stipulated in laws, administrative regulations and decisions of the State Council on the minimum amounts of registered capital in particular industries.
+According to the Notice on Issuing the Scheme for the Registration System Reform of Registered Capital issued by the State Council on 7 February 2014, the registration conditions for registered capital were relaxed unless otherwise stipulated in the laws, administrative regulations and decisions of the State Council on the minimum amounts of registered capital in particular industries.

 For details of the Notice on Issuing the Scheme for the Registration System Reform of Registered Capital, please refer to the website of the Mainland Government (Chinese version only):